Fedde Schurer: Kneppelfreed

-Aftermath
+As for Schurer, he lost his case, and was sentenced to a conditional prison sentence of 14 days and a fine of ƒ150.- (€558.65 in 2018) Schurer appealed the sentence, but lost and was finally sentenced to 30 days conditional and a fine of ƒ150.-.

-As for Schurer, he lost his case, and was sentenced to a conditional prison sentence of 14 days and a fine of ƒ 150.- (€ 558.65 in 2018) Schurer appealed the sentence, but lost and was finally sentenced to 30 days conditional and a fine of ƒ 150.-.
+Later years

 Schurer served from 1956 to 1963 as a member of the Dutch national parliament for the Dutch Labour Party.
 He also continued to win acclaim as a poet.
 In fact, although Schurer is known as both a writer and a poet, his body of prose, consisting only of the short story collection Beam en Bast (1963) and his posthumously published autobiography De Besleine Spegel (1969), is diminutive when compared to his poetry oeuvre.
 Schurer also wrote two plays, Simson (1945, about the Biblical figure of Samson), and Bonifatius (1954, about Saint Boniface).
 Active also as a translator, he was responsible for the Frisian text of the Book of Esther in the New Frisian Bible Translation, while in 1931 he published a collection of poetry written by Heinrich Heine, which he had translated into Frisian.
 Fedde Schurer died in Heerenveen, in 1968, and was survived by his wife and their adopted son Andries.
 In 2010, the first comprehensive biography on Schurer was published, titled Fedde Schurer (1898–1968): Biografie van een Friese Koerier, written in Dutch by Johanneke Liemburg, the mayor of Littenseradiel.